-While setting your goals and sticking with them – in the end – depends on you, having support along the way is crucial to your success.
-If we lived in a vacuum where plans didn’t get interrupted, peer pressure ceased to exist, and meals and workouts centered around us, it’d be much easier to reach our health and fitness goals.
-But, this is an interactive life we live, and those people we spend time with can either be a burden or a benefit when it comes to reaching our goals.
+While crushing your goals ultimately depends on you, having support along the way is crucial to your success.
+If we lived in a vacuum, where plans didn’t get interrupted, peer pressure ceased to exist, and kids always functioned according to our plans, it’d be easy.
+But, life is interactive, and the people we spend time with can either be a burden or a benefit towards our goals.

 Don’t go it alone!
 Set yourself up for success by creating your personal support team, and leave unnecessary struggles behind.
 Here’s how: